This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat the oven to 350°F (177°C) and lightly grease a 10-ounce ramekin.
-In a small bowl, combine flour, baking soda, cinnamon, and salt together.
-Set aside.
+• Preheat the oven to 350°F and lightly grease a 10-ounce ramekin.

-• Remove from the oven and cool slightly before eating.
+• Let cool slightly before eating.

 Notes